ailocksmith/joomla-kunena-discord-plugin/README.md

 ## Installation

-1. Download the plugin files
+1. Download the ZIP file from the releases section
-2. Create a zip file containing:
-   - `kunenadiscord.php`
-   - `kunenadiscord.xml`
-   - `language/en-GB/en-GB.plg_system_kunenadiscord.ini`
-3. Install via Joomla Admin → Extensions → Install
+3. Install via Joomla Admin → System -> Install -> Extensions
-4. Enable the plugin in Extensions → Plugins
+4. Enable the plugin in Admin -> Manage  → Plugins
 5. Configure your Discord webhook URL and settings

 ## Configuration